crawles/markdown_preview/test.md

 More information can be found in the [GitHub repository](https://github.com/pivotal/sql_magic).

-## Usage: An Example Using a SQLAlchemy Connection Engine
+## Usage: Execute SQL on a PostgreSQL Database using SQLAlchemy

-Relational databases can be accessed using SQLAlchemy or any library implementing the (Python DB 2.0 Specification)[https://www.python.org/dev/peps/pep-0249/] the such as the (psycopg2)[http://initd.org/psycopg/].
+Relational databases can be accessed using SQLAlchemy or any library implementing the [Python DB 2.0 Specification](https://www.python.org/dev/peps/pep-0249/) the such as the [psycopg2](http://initd.org/psycopg/).

 ~~~
 #create SQLAlchemy engine for postgres